-Glazing Putty is used to fix fiberglass auto parts because of it provides a smooth finish that masks imperfections.
-It is produced with special chemicals that reduces shrinkage when the material bonds with the surface.
+Glazing Putty is used to fixing fiberglass auto parts because it provides a smooth finish that masks imperfections.
+It is produced with special chemicals that reduce shrinkage when the material bonds with the surface.
 This provides a smooth and blemish-free finish.
-The putty can be used for a wide range of auto repair applications, including scratches, glazes, dents, pits or imperfections on cars’ surfaces.
-It also gives a great finish on sheet metals, aluminum and auto body skin.
+The putty can be used for a wide range of auto repair applications, including scratches, glazes, dents, pits, or imperfections on cars’ surfaces.
+It also gives a great finish on sheet metals, aluminum, and auto body skin.

 Step 1 – Inspection

-Start by getting high quality glazing putty to use on the car.
-Buy one from hardware, garage or mechanic’s store.
+Start by getting high-quality glazing putty to use on the car.
+Buy one from a hardware, garage, or mechanic’s store.
 Get sandpaper as well.

-It is important to prepare the fiberglass auto parts to be fixed or repaired.
+It is important to prepare the fiberglass surface to be fixed or repaired.
 Clear out a spacious workplace and assemble all items.
 Make sure the glass material is clean especially at the point where it is to be joined to the car.
-A clean and wet sheet of clothe can be used to remove dust or dirt.
+A clean and wet sheet of cloth can be used to remove dust or dirt.

 Step 2 – Prepare the Surface

-If there are imperfections on the car’s surface then use sand paper to prepare the area.
-It is important to have a clean and smooth area when fixing fiberglass on automobile.
+If there are imperfections on the car’s surface then use sandpaper to prepare the area.
+It is important to have a clean and smooth area when fixing fiberglass on automobiles.
 Remove any traces of debris by using a brush.
 Get sandpaper to get a smooth surface at the point where fiberglass is to be fixed on the car.
 Scuff on the entire area and remove the fine particles using a brush.
-Get a dry piece of clothe and wipe away the remaining particles.
+Get a dry piece of cloth and wipe away the remaining particles.